plamenpasliev/HidingRacialBias/README.md

-# Hiding the Bias of Algorithms
+# Hiding Bias in Neural Networks

 Modern neural networks can utilize huge amounts of information.
 Unfortunatelly, there are cases where algorithms learn from the race, gender or ethnicity of a person to make a prediction.
 [This](https://www.technologyreview.com/f/614626/a-biased-medical-algorithm-favored-white-people-for-healthcare-programs/) is one example but there are many more.
 These biases can be discovered with the help of explanation methods.